apache/cassandra-java-driver/manual/object_mapper/README.md

 # Object Mapper

-Version 2.1 of the driver introduces a simple object mapper, which avoids most of the boilerplate when converting your domain classes to and from query results.
+The driver provides a simple object mapper, which avoids most of the boilerplate when converting your domain classes to and from query results.
 It handles basic CRUD operations in Cassandra tables containing UDTs, collections and all native CQL types.